 Brr!
 America’s coldest state is none other than Alaska.
-It is situated in the most northern and western corners of the United States.
+It is situated in the northern and western corners of the United States.
 It sees an average annual temperature of 26.6°F. This is contrasted by the average winter temperature, though, which sees the coldest temperature range possible in the country- lows of about -30°F.

 Alaska’s severe weather patterns can be attributed to ocean currents.
 The Fairbanks area, crowned America’s coldest city, in particular, shows the entire spectrum of temperatures- summertime sees a high temperature of about 90°F while the winter is equally extreme in the opposite way- winters in Caribou witness lows of about -50°F.

 Yes, you read that right.
-The temperature is so low that it was 50 in the negatives!
+The temperature is so low that it was 50 in the negative!
 Alaska is truly a place that would numb you to all other winters, as it is quite possibly one of the most extreme ones you may ever witness.

 2. North Dakota

 Following closely on Alaska’s heels is the state of North Dakota.
 It occupies the position of the second coldest state.
-It is said to be the coldest state of the entire Continental United States.
+It is said to be the coldest state in the entire Continental United States.
 This is primarily due to the position of North Dakota, which is at the far northern end of the Midwest region of the US.

 The continental climate in North Dakota is such that the average annual temperature is 40.4 degrees Fahrenheit.
 This is even more extreme in the winter, where it can be observed that the mean temperatures in North Dakota are about 24 degrees Fahrenheit.